-The National League for Nursing Pre-Admission Examination (NLN-PAX) is a standardized entrance exam for potential nursing students who seek admittance into nursing schools nationwide.
+The National League for Nursing Pre-Admission Examination (NLN-PAX) is a standardized entrance exam for prospective nursing students seeking admission to nursing schools across the country.
 It is also the cause for a lot of procrastination and anxiety for nursing school hopefuls!
 But don’t let this test get the best of you, or let it stand in your way of success.
 Knowing what to expect will help you prepare, and we’re committed to arming you with information that will make studying for the PAX a little easier.

 The test is structurally broken down into three sections:

-Remember that no calculators are allowed, so you’ll want to want to brush up on your basic calculating.
+Remember students may NOT use their own calculator.
+A calculator will be provided by the Galen Admissions office.
+You’ll want to want to brush up on your basic calculating skills.
 For video math tutorials, check out www.khanacademy.org

 Take advantage of the multiple choice format.
 As silly as it sounds, try to remember that there IS a correct answer right in front of you, and all you have to do is select it from among three distracters.
 Use the process of elimination to rule out incorrect answers.

 Go with your gut!
 Don’t second guess yourself.
 More often than not; if you know something about the subject, your first answer is likely to be correct.

 Answer every question!
 There is no penalty for choosing the wrong answer so make you answer every question.

 Answer the hard questions first.
 Remember, this test has time limits, so don’t take time to determine answers that don’t easily come to you.
 Skip them and come back to them later.
 If you’re still unsure, take your best educated guess and move on.

 Speaking of educated guesses… Before you guess, try to eliminate one or more of the choices.
 Then make the educated guess out of two or three.
 (That’s a lot better than one out of four!)

 Practice!
 This is a timed exam, so pace yourself.
 Practice answering timed questions ahead of time so that you get into a rhythm before the actual exam.